This recipe was originally published at an earlier date. It has been improved, updated, and re-photographed for you today!

 - For slow cooker: Pour oil into large pan over heat.
 Add onion and cook until translucent.
 Add ground turkey to the pan and cook until no pink remains.
 Transfer onion and turkey to slow cooker.
 Add remaining ingredients.
 Stir.
 Cook on low 4-6 hours or high 2-3 hours.

-But really, make this chili and it will make you feel warm and cozy in your heart.
+Make a big bowl of this awesome + healthy turkey chili and it will make you feel warm and cozy in your heart while also being good for your heart.